 Exam dates and times are set by Queen's University and cannot be changed.
 Please arrange personal and work commitments around the 24-hour period that is allotted for you to schedule and complete your exam within Examity.
 Do not schedule vacations, appointments, travel etc. during the exam period as these requests are not considered conflicts.

 It is your responsibility to ensure your computer meets the following requirements needed for final exam:

 - You must take the exam on a desktop computer or laptop (not a tablet ex: Chromebook)

 - You must have a working built-in or external webcam and microphone

 - Your Internet speed must be at least 2 Mbps download and 2 Mbps upload.
 Determine your Internet speed by running a test at: http://www.speedtest.net

 IMPORTANT CHANGE - The Faculty of Health Sciences who assist in administering our final exams have implemented new charge procedures regarding Examity proctored assessments.

-- If students schedule or reschedule assessment less than 24 hours before it is scheduled to become available, students will be assessed a fee of $40 CAD.
+- If you schedule or reschedule assessment less than 24 hours before it is scheduled to become available, you will be assessed a fee of $40 CAD.

-- If a student-side event occurs during an assessment that requires rescheduling, such as accidentally submitting exam or technical/bandwidth issues, students will be assessed a fee of $40 CAD.
+- If a student-side event occurs during an assessment that requires rescheduling, such as accidentally submitting exam or technical/bandwidth issues, you will be assessed a fee of $40 CAD.

 |Course Name||Course Nbr.||Section||Start Date/Time||End Date/Time|